outofdesk/outofdesk.github.io/_posts/2019-11-28-summary-behind-the-smiles.md

 Some report that they had to pee in bottles, or take packages to restrooms with them to avoid missing the quota.
 Some have suffered urinary tract infections from holding it in for long times.

 The case of the death of a worker in Indiana operating a forklift in the warehouse was covered up and people investigating pushed back by the higher officials all the way up to the Mayor.

+I can't help but draw parallels between the almost robotic efficiency expected from humans in these warehouses to slaughterhouses in factory farms.
+The ever-increasing demand for stuff(packages and meat) has pushed industries to meet it at the expense of human, animal and planet health.
+It's a classic case of human greed and indifference taking a toll on anyone and anything that's poor, vulnerable and helpless.
+I won't be surprised if companies like Amazon go as far to use its power and influence to get something like the ag-gag laws passed to make it illegal to record in any form the conditions of workers in its Fulfillment Centers.

 ### Highlights